Pet Health Certificates in Dedham, MA

 What is USDA endorsement and does my pet need it?

 USDA endorsement is an additional authentication step required for international travel to many countries.
-A USDA-accredited veterinarian issues the health certificate, and then the USDA APHIS office endorses it to make it officially recognized by the destination country’s government.
-Not all destinations require endorsement, but many do — particularly European Union countries and others with strict import regulations.
+A USDA-accredited veterinarian issues the health certificate, and the USDA APHIS office endorses it to make it officially recognized by the destination country’s government.
+Not all destinations require endorsement, but many do.

 Does my pet need to be microchipped for international travel?